Ayurveda for Vegans and the Perfect Vegan Kitchari Recipe

 The Energies and Qualities of a Vegan Diet

-Keeping your constitution balanced will always circle back to the gunas (there are twenty primary gunas, or qualities, in Ayurveda) because, ultimately, it is the qualities that we are trying to prevent from accumulating.
-As a vegan diet omits animal products like meat and dairy, it by default removes what is naturally heavy and oily from one’s diet.
-This results in an increase in lighter and drier foods, or foods that share characteristics with the vata dosha.
+Typically, this results in an increase in lighter and drier foods, or foods that share characteristics with vata dosha.
 This will be especially true if beans and legumes—two examples of drying foods—are used as a replacement for animal protein.

-5 Tips for Keeping Balanced with a Vegan Diet
+5 Tips for Staying Balanced with a Vegan Diet

 - To the kaphas and those managing kapha imbalances, this is your wheelhouse.
 A vegan diet will serve you right, so long as you continue to eat whole, fresh foods and avoid those foods that are mimicking meat or other animal products.
-Those foods can be overly processed (so they aren’t great for any of us) and contain a lot of sodium which can cause you to retain water and feel lethargic.
+Those foods can be overly processed, which isn't a good choice for anyone.

 The following kitchari recipe offers a delicious and vegan-friendly way to enjoy this Ayurvedic staple.